gabysbrain/website/cv.markdown

 October 2023 -- present
 : **Technical team lead** Raicoon GmbH.
 Vienna, Austria

-    * Team lead for both Developer Experience (platform) and Data Science teams
-    * Initiated and leading project to move services to hexagonal architecture making services easier to test and maintain.
-Increased deployment velocity.
-    * Evaluated our legacy detection pipeline.
-Designed and executed a plan to improve our core-business distributed system of detectors to make root-cause analysis and debugging more efficient.
-    * Initiated a mentorship program to articulate technical concepts to other developers in the company.

 March 2023 -- October 2023
 : **Python developer** Raicoon GmbH.
 Vienna, Austria

-    * Refactored critical data ingestion services improving reliability, testability, and maintainability.
-Legacy versions of services were convoluted and inconsistent.
-Also worked with stakeholders to create specifications (none existed before)
-    * Led the project to institute distributed tracing across all importers using Sentry.

 July 2021 -- February 2023
 : **Researcher** Biomedical image informatics, VRVis Zentrum für Virtual Reality und Visualisierung Forschungs-GmbH